haodong0518/ArtificialLifeRepo/README.md

 *Tasks:*
 1. Programming an evoluntionary process, keep adding HSA unit in each iteration.
-2. Delete the configurations will lower fitness scores.
+2. Delete the configurations with lower fitness scores.
 3. Randomly add a HSA unit in different positions.